Nolan Gorman Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.63 team ERA that ranks 24th among all MLB pitching staffs.
+- The Nationals' 4.74 team ERA ranks 26th across all MLB pitching staffs.

-- Nationals pitchers combine to allow 93 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- The Nationals rank 25th in baseball in home runs given up (98 total, 1.4 per game).

-- The right-hander last pitched on Thursday against the Houston Astros, when he threw seven innings, allowing four earned runs while giving up six hits.
+- His last appearance came on Friday against the Miami Marlins, when the righty threw 4 1/3 innings, surrendering five earned runs while giving up seven hits.

+- The 31-year-old has a 4.50 ERA and 6.9 strikeouts per nine innings across 14 games this season, while allowing a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.